Jodosoft/Libraries/README.md

 Welcome to Jodo, a project to make .NET libraries written in C#, covering numerics, geometry and data structures.

-This document describes the goals and principals of the project (table below), and the features of each library (following sections).
+This document describes the goals and principals of the project and the features of each library.

 [\[Back to top\]](#top)

 ## 2. About this project

-The Jodo libraries provide simple data structures and algorithms intended to be the building blocks of more comlpex applications.
-No configuration or dependency injection is required, and a competent developer should be able to use the libraries without refering to documentation.

-The libraries adhere to the <a href="https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/">.NET Framework Design Guidelines</a> to ensure ease-of-use and consistency with the .NET API, and care is taken not to introduce name clashes with the API or other popular libraries
+The Jodo libraries started as collection reusable types from the personal projects of [@JosephJShort](https://github.com/JosephJShort).
+The types were revamped and tested to make them for for public consumption.

 [\[Back to top\]](#top)

 ## 2.1.
 Design Goals

-The Jodo libraries are intended to provide simple data structures and algorithms for use in more comlpex applications.
-No configuration or dependency injection is required, and a competent developer should be able to use the libraries without refering to documentation.
+The table below summarises the goals of the project.

 <table>
   <tr>